RobotekPRIME2024/WRO-FE24/README.md

  ![photo](./Images/Regional_steering.jpg)
 </div>
 The photo above shows our robot from the regionals.
-We used large motors on it and tried to make an approximation of the Ackermann angle.
+We mounted the motor for the steering horizontally and used a rack.
+We used large motors for driving and tried to make an approximation of the Ackermann angle, but later abandoned this idea.
 <div align=center>

  ![photo](./Images/Ackermann_steering_geometry.png)